6 Places In New York That Are Like A Caribbean Paradise In The Summer

 Join the fun at the Peekamoose Blue Hole in this awesome video!

-Of course, when visiting any natural space or beaches in New York (or elsewhere!), always make sure to practice the Leave No Trace principle.
-It’s important that pristine areas stay pristine, not only for the wildlife that resides there but so future generations can enjoy the areas as well.
+Of course, when visiting any natural space or beaches to visit in summer in New York (or elsewhere!), always make sure to practice the Leave No Trace principle.
+Pristine areas must stay pristine, not only for the wildlife that resides there but so future generations can enjoy the areas as well.

 Have you visited any of these beautiful destinations in New York?
 What’s your pick for the “most Caribbean paradise” place in New York?
 Share your experiences in the comments!